 Hailed for her the “arresting color” (Cincinnati Enquirer) of her voice, Julie Miller has appeared as a soloist with orchestras throughout the U.S.A. and has attracted the interest of opera companies.
 A recent alumna of the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago, she has appeared on the stage of the Lyric Opera of Chicago as Emilia in Otello, Annina (La Traviata), Ida (Die Fledermaus) and Krystina (The Passenger).

-She has also appeared as a soloist with the Kalamazoo Symphony Orchestra, the Cincinnati Symphony Orchestra, Grant Park Music Festival and was a featured soloist at Carnegie Hall in the world premiere of Ryan Carter's Doot, the Ravinia Festival in Bernstein's Songfest, and with the Oregon Mozart Players.
-She will spend the summer at the Georg Solti Accademia Bel Canto in Castiglione della Pescaia, Tuscany.
+She has also appeared as a soloist with the Kalamazoo Symphony Orchestra, the Cincinnati Symphony Orchestra, Grant Park Music Festival, Illinois Symphony Orchestra, and was a featured soloist at Carnegie Hall in the world premiere of Ryan Carter's Doot, the Ravinia Festival in Bernstein's Songfest, and with the Oregon Mozart Players.
+She also participated in the Georg Solti Accademia Bel Canto in Castiglione della Pescaia, Tuscany.

 Ms. Miller is the recipient of the the Jerome and Elaine Nerenberg Foundation Scholarship and the Rose McGilvray Grundman Award (American Opera Society of Chicago), the Richard F. Gold Career Grant (Shoshana Foundation) the Edith Newfield Scholarship Award (Musicians Club of Women).
 She earned her Master’s Degree as a member of the inaugural class of Dawn Upshaw Graduate Program in Vocal Arts at the Bard College Conservatory of Music.